 - equal access through compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.

-Our activities and efforts have relied on two primary strategies:
+Our activities and efforts are focused on three primary strategies:

 For more information about this Project: